In a Nutshell

-I like the blanket term “creative” because it gives me enough wiggle room while still focusing my energy on what I love most: creating stuff.
+I like the blanket term “creative” because it gives me enough wiggle room to play with no projects without feeling like I have to re-imagine my identity.

 I’m wildly lucky to have a really great family and circle of friends who support me and collaborate on my projects.
 My brother designed my logo.
 My mom provided the conceptual foundation and co-wrote the lyrics for one of my recent songs.